Hong Kong protesters break into government building

 It was the first time protesters had broken into a key public building, defying the expectations of many political analysts who had predicted that Hong Kong's most tenacious and protracted protest movement would slowly wind down.

-The escalation came in the early hours of Wednesday when a small group of protesters charged towards the legislature and used metal barricades and concrete tiles to ram a glass side door.
-They eventually smashed through, with several managing to get inside, according to witnesses.
+A small group of protesters charged towards the legislature and used metal barricades and concrete tiles to ram a glass side door.
+They eventually smashed through, with several managing to get inside, witnesses said.

 Scores of riot police, some with shields and helmets, rushed over, using pepper spray and batons to keep other demonstrators from also smashing their way in.

-Police raised red signs warning protesters to stay back as the activists held up a wall of umbrellas to defend themselves against the pepper spray.

-A democratic lawmaker at the scene, Fernando Cheung, said he and other protesters had tried to stop the small group of radical activists from breaking through.
+A democratic lawmaker at the scene, Fernando Cheung, said he and other protesters had tried to stop the activists from breaking through.

 "This is a very, very isolated incident.
 I think it's very unfortunate and this is something we don't want to see happen because the movement so far has been very peaceful," he said.

-On Tuesday, about 30 court bailiffs arrived at the 33-storey Citic Tower, also in the Admiralty district, to enforce an injunction forbidding street barricades after a request from the building's owners.

-A similar injunction has been issued, but not yet enforced, for a street in the gritty district of Mong Kok, across the harbour, which has seen some of the most violent clashes of the past seven weeks.

-Hong Kong was returned to China from British colonial rule in 1997 under a "one country, two systems" formula that gives the city more autonomy and freedom than the mainland, with an eventual goal of universal suffrage.
+Hong Kong, a former British colony, returned to China in 1997 under a "one country, two systems" formula that gives the city more autonomy and freedom than the mainland, with an eventual goal of universal suffrage.

 The protesters are demanding open nominations in the city's next election for chief executive in 2017.
-Beijing has said it will allow a vote in 2017, but only between pre-screened candidates.
+Beijing has said it will allow a free vote, but only for pre-screened candidates.

+On Tuesday, about 30 court bailiffs arrived at the 33-storey Citic Tower, also in the Admiralty district, to enforce an injunction forbidding street barricades.

+A similar injunction has been issued for a street in the gritty district of Mong Kok across the harbour.

-(Additional reporting by Tyrone Siu; Editing by Anne Marie Roantree and Kevin Liffey)
+(Additional reporting by Tyrone Siu and Farah Master; Editing by Anne Marie Roantree and Nick Macfie)